Month: March 2020

 But wait, there is more!

 There may be important projects that you could pull in and start now.
 That is another means of keeping your teams engaged and focused.
-This could also be an opportunity to enhance skills with online training or to conduct research on new technologies or business models.
+This could also be an opportunity to enhance skills with online training or research new technologies or business models.

 This could also be a great time to buy and sell products and services.
 Business demands could temporarily decrease in many market segments.

-• Sales organizations could leverage that as an opportunity to provide appealing offers to your customers and prospects.
+• Sales organizations could leverage that as an opportunity to provide appealing offers to their customers and prospects.

 • Buyers could leverage their ability to quickly purchase products and services to secure better deals during this lull in business.